CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

     Detection Prevalence   0.2859   0.1942   0.1749   0.1628   0.1823
     Balanced Accuracy      0.9987   0.9942   0.9917   0.9919   0.9958

-The random forest model missclassifies 63 of 7846 observations and give and accuracy rate of 99.2%..
+The random forest model missclassifies 63 of 7846 observations and give and accuracy rate of 99.2%.
+We think that will be a good predictor for the test dataset.
+The Accuracy, sensitibity and specificity are near 1 in most cases.

 Prediction Assignment
 =====================